 POSTED BY DEBRA STEVENS ON 02/05/2019 @ 8:00AM

-We all have demanding customers to whom we are required to sell and selling to different personalities can be challenging ...
+We all have those demanding customers to whom we are required to sell.
+From the demanding, abrasive buyer to the individual who never seems to make a buying decision.
+Selling to different personalities can be challenging ...

 Part of the reason this happens is due to the disconnect we have because of conflicting personalities.
 This blog post will look at the four key types of people and how to improve your results with each.

 Donna is very direct in her approach.
 She tends to be forceful and always wants to dominate or control the sales call.
 Her behaviour is aggressive, she points at you while she talks, interrupts your to challenge you, and she seldom cares about hearing the details of your new product or service.
 Instead, she demands that you 'cut to the chase' and 'tell me the bottom line'.
 Donna is very results-focused and goal-oriented and hates wasting time.

 To achieve the best sales results with this type of personality you need to be more direct and assertive.
 Tell her at the beginning of the sales call or meeting that you know how busy she is and how valuable her time is.
 Tell her that you will "get right to the point" and focus your conversation on the results she will achieve by using your product or service.

 Resist the temptation to back down if she confronts you because you will lose her respect.
 To Donna, it is not personal; it's just business.
 Lastly, be direct in asking for her business as you don't have to dance around this issue.

 Tim is a gregarious and outgoing person, but very ego-centric.
 He is often late for your meetings and his constant interruptions and long stories cause your sales calls to go beyond the scheduled time.
 He appears to be more concerned with listening to himself talk which is frustrating because you don't always get enough time to discuss your solution.